Date: 26 July 2015. Finding Your Boat

 Bottom Feeder for a song in Minnesota.
 I met him cruising in Florida.

-You don't need a fancy blue-water boat to have fun
+You do not need a fancy blue-water boat to have fun

 afloat.
 And houseboats have a ton of useable space.